BC

-This analysis shows how coaching businesses can potentially achieve 279% ROI by investing $32,800 in virtual assistant support, generating $82,400 in additional revenue within 12 months.
-The model demonstrates how coaches can double client capacity and free up 32 hours weekly through strategic delegation of administrative tasks.
+This financial analysis demonstrates how coaching businesses can potentially achieve ~~279% ROI by investing $32,800 in virtual assistant support, with projected additional revenue of $82,400 within 12 months.
+The model illustrates how coaches could potentially double client capacity and free up 32 hours weekly through strategic delegation.

-Ready to see the complete financial model?
-The full breakdown with projected costs, timelines, and implementation strategies is below.
+Ready to see the complete financial projection?
+The full breakdown with estimated costs, timelines, and implementation strategies is below.

 Table of Contents